Are you confused about what an ISO Management System is?

 For each of these goals, there is a Management System Standard, a topic that will be discussed in further detail later.
 Nevertheless, hopefully you’ve now grasped an idea of what Management Systems are and how they may benefit your business.

-ISO is also the name given to International Organization for Standardization.
 It is a non-governmental federation consisting of representatives from 164 national Standard bodies who meet at the headquarters in Geneva once a year to offer world-class expertise and develop consensus-based industrial Standards.
 These Standards, in turn, are published with the intention to help businesses introduce effective Management Systems into their operations.

 ISO Standards are everywhere.
 To date, ISO has published over 22,000 international Standards and related documents which cover almost every industry – from food safety to computers, and health care to new technologies.
 So, the very phone, tablet or computer you’re using to view this article has probably been constructed following the guidance of ISO Standards.